-As the Keith L. and Katherine Sachs Senior Curator of Contemporary Art at the Philadelphia Museum of Art, Carlos Basualdo has organized Bruce Nauman: Topological Gardens; a survey exhibition of Michelangelo Pistoletto in 2010; and Dancing Around the Bride: Cage, Cunningham, Johns, Rauschenberg and Duchamp (with Erica F. Battle).
-Basualdo is the editor of an upcoming monograph on the art of Giuseppe Penone.
+As the Keith L. and Katherine Sachs Senior Curator of Contemporary Art at the Philadelphia Museum of Art, Carlos Basualdo has organized the exhibitions Bruce Nauman: Topological Gardens (2009), Michelangelo Pistoletto: From One to Many (2010), and, with Erica F. Battle, Dancing around the Bride: Cage, Cunningham, Johns, Rauschenberg, and Duchamp (2012).
+Basualdo is working with Caroline Bourgeois on Bruce Nauman: Contrapposto Studies, an exhibition scheduled for spring 2021 at Punta della Dogana, Venice, and with Scott Rothkopf on a survey of Jasper Johns in the fall of 2021.

 Founding director of Gagosian Rome, Pepi Marchetti Franchi has overseen more than forty exhibitions at the gallery since it was established, in 2007.
 Raised in Rome, she spent many years living in New York, including the eight years she was working at the Solomon R. Guggenheim Museum.